 - I can see Scenario E making the Region a transient place where people don't stay.
-It doesn't fit the Midwest. - Scenario E makes the Region a cool place to live, which would help Milwaukee grow.
+It doesn't fit the Midwest. - Scenario E makes the Region a cool place to live which would help Milwaukee grow.

-Primary Category: Segregation/Gentrification/Equitable Access of Responses per Scenario Secondary Category Α В С D E This scenario will provide equitable access for low-income populations, minority populations, and people with disabilities.
-0 0 6 3 7 This scenario will reduce equitable access for low-income populations, minority populations, and people with disabilities.
-11 10 3 2 2 This scenario will increase segregation/gentrification for low-income populations and minority populations.
+PRIMARY CATEGORY: SEGREGATION/GENTRIFICATION/EQUITABLE ACCESS of Responses per Scenario Secondary Category Α В С D Е This scenario will provide equitable access for low- income and minority populations, and people with disabilities.
+0 0 6 3 7 This scenario will reduce equitable access for low- income and minority populations, and people with disabilities.
+11 10 3 2 2 This scenario will increase segregation/gentrification for low-income and minority populations.
 19 3 2 0 4